-The road of trusting others starts by trusting yourself first.
+The road to trusting others starts by trusting yourself first.
 The key to feeling secure in a relationship (of any kind) is in your mind, not in the actions of others.

 Read this book and learn how you can overcome relationship insecurity.

 Allowing yourself to feel insecure is like allowing yourself to be imprisoned by others’ thoughts and feelings.

 Feeling insecure is self-sabotage; it prevents you from becoming the best version of yourself.
 It stops you from taking advantage of your positive points, emphasizing instead your not so positive aspects.

 Can, feeling insecure serve a purpose?
 Sometimes it does, but most times, it just puts you down.

 Momentary insecurity can make you strive to do better.
 However, prolonged insecurity can make you a slave.

 Yet, feeling insecure is diminishing your ability to adapt and face whatever life puts in front of you (creating the perfect ground for manipulators to take advantage of you).